ssebs/ssebs-www/content/blog/guac-and-load-update-1.md

 ## Final Thoughts

-This project has been a blast so far, and I’m excited to keep improving it.
+This project has been a blast so far, and I'm excited to keep improving it.
 If you want to follow along, check out the [Itch.io page](https://theofficialssebs.itch.io/guac-and-load) for updates.

-Back to the code - I’ve got burritos (and zombies) to deal with.
+Back to the code - I've got burritos (and zombies) to deal with.

 **Thanks for reading!**